xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 *  **Tarball image/container**:  This is the simplest setup - very similar to LXC deployments.
 In this case, a user may create and set up a container completely off-box, package it up as an image or a container tar ball, transfer it to the router and then load/import it, before running.

 For each case, we will compare IOS-XR running as a Vagrant box with IOS-XR running on a physical box (NCS5500).
-They should be identical, except for reachability through their Management ports.
+They should be identical, except for reachability through the Management ports.